NCERT Solutions for Class 11 Maths Chapter 5 Linear Inequalities

 Answer:

-Let x is the length of the shortest board,
+Let x be the length of the shortest board,

-then $(x + 3)$ and $2x$ are the lengths of the second and third piece, respectively.
+Then $(x + 3)$ and $2x$ are the lengths of the second and third pieces, respectively.

 The man wants to cut three lengths from a single piece of board of length 91cm.